Grilled Brussels Sprouts

 Brussels sprouts can be grown just about anywhere but do best in a cooler moist environment.
 The Pacific Northwest is the ideal location to grow them.
 They germinate usually in about 1-2 weeks and if starting the seedlings indoors can be planted outside in about 4 weeks.
 You do not want to plant them outside until a few weeks after the last frost.

-How do I prepare BrusselS sprouts?
+How do I prepare Brussels sprouts?

 Like many vegetables, there are a variety of ways to cook or prepare Brussels sprouts.
-They can be boiled, fried, you can roast them in the oven, or the way I like them, grilled!
+They can be boiled, or fried, you can roast them in the oven, or the way I like them, grilled!

 Growing up I never liked Brussels sprouts, but I think that way back then, it was the way they were prepared.
 Boiling Brussels sprouts until they are soft and mushing didn’t make many fans.
 Being a foodie I don’t think that is any way to treat this tasty but underrated vegetable!

-Preheat grill as you will want to cook the sprouts on a hot grill.
+Preheat the grill as you will want to cook the sprouts on a hot grill.
 Cook the bacon to crispy first then set it aside so that it is ready to go once the sprouts are off the grill.
-I started with fresh Brussel sprouts; if they are out of season you could use frozen ones.
+I started with fresh Brussels sprouts; if they are out of season you could use frozen ones.

 The first thing you need to do is clean and trim the sprouts.
 Trim the cut stocky ends back as they can be hard and chewy and will not cook properly.
 Take a few minutes and peel off any withered or damaged leaves.

 Next, with a small paring knife score the bottom of each sprout with one slice.
 This will allow the sprouts to expand while they cook without coming apart.